deeenes/bioinfo-tools/README.md

     editor and a free alternative of Adobe Illustrator.
 Its default format is standard SVG, while you can import and export many other formats, for example, of course PDF.
-Of note, you really should not pay \$240 per year for application to a company only to design vector graphics.
+Of note, you really should not pay \$240 per year for an application to a company only to design vector graphics.
 Nor should you make your institute pay it for you.
     This way you only chain yourself to Adobe and the more time and energy you invest in learning to use this sophisticated application